Fernando1929/DisasterResources/README.md

 The *backend* directory includes the DAOs and handlers needed for each entity, and the *main* file containing all the application's routes.

 **For Phase 2:**<br/>
 The repository now includes updated versions of the ER diagram and written report, and a *schema.sql* file with all the necessary CREATE TABLE queries.
-In addition, the *dbconfig* file has been updated with the credentials for our local PostgreSQL database.<br/>
+Our PostgreSQL database backup file was added, and the *dbconfig* file has been updated with the necessary credentials.<br/>
+In addition, a Postman collection of routes tests was also included.<br/>
 Finally, the DAOs and handlers for the backend code were updated, replacing hard-coded JSON data with database queries.

 **Development Team:**<br/>